HYBRID CONFERENCE EXPERIENCE

 All are welcome here.
 OEFFA values diversity within our organization and at our annual conference.
 Like in ecological agriculture, diversity plays an important role in cultivating symbiotic and sustainable relationships between both plants and humans.
 A community that embraces everyone regardless of race, nationality, creed, political belief, gender identity, sexual orientation, age, or ability braves the harshest season and bears the sweetest fruit.
 We ask that all conference participants:

 Be kind.
-All participants are encouraged to connect with other attendees, post to discussion boards, use the chat feature, engage in breakout sessions, and get the most out of what the platform has to offer.
+All participants are encouraged to connect with other attendees, post to discussion boards, use the app’s chat feature, engage in breakout sessions, and get the most out of what the online conference platform has to offer.
 Spam and offensive, divisive, or profane language are not permitted, and will be removed.
 Furthermore, degrading comments about things like race, religion, culture, sexual orientation, gender, or identify will not be tolerated, nor will bullying or slanderous messages or posts about other attendees, staff, volunteers, speakers, sponsors, or exhibitors.
+For the safety of others, particularly those most vulnerable in our community, all attendees must follow OEFFA’s COVID-19 safety policies.

 Be ethical.
 Attendees must respect the intellectual property of speakers by refraining from any unauthorized sharing of their materials.
 The recording, copying, and distribution of a speaker’s presentation or other content without their express consent is strictly prohibited.
 Likewise, speakers, sponsors, and exhibitors shall not violate any copyrights with respect to the writings, music, or other material they use during the conference, and assume sole liability and responsibility for the use and display of all copyrighted materials at the conference, and shall obtain any and all necessary licenses therefore.
 OEFFA takes no responsibility for the unauthorized sharing of copyrighted material.

 Be you.
 Allowing others to login to the Socio conference platform during or after the event with your credentials is forbidden.
 OEFFA relies on conference revenue to fund our work and we need everyone who attends to register through proper channels.
-We offer scholarships and have instituted a sliding scale registration fee this year to make the conference as accessible as possible.
+We offer scholarships, reduced rate volunteer opportunities, and a sliding scale registration fee to make the conference as accessible as possible.
 If you have a friend, family member, or colleague who does not qualify for a scholarship and cannot afford to attend the conference, please have them reach out to us directly so we can try to work something out rather than allowing them to use your registration credentials.

 Be patient.
-This virtual event is new to all of us, including OEFFA staff, speakers, and exhibitors.
+This hybrid event model is new to all of us, including OEFFA staff, speakers, and exhibitors.
 Technical issues may arise, and we ask that you be gracious while we navigate this new landscape.
 We thank you in advance for your understanding.

 OEFFA staff, volunteers, speakers, attendees, sponsors, and exhibitors are expected to honor these standards.
-OEFFA reserves the right to revoke conference platform access if community standards are broken.
-No refunds will be given to attendees who are removed from the conference platform for violation of these standards.
+OEFFA reserves the right to revoke access to the conference venue and the online conference platform if community standards are broken or COVID-19 safety policies are not followed.
+No refunds will be given to attendees who are removed from the online conference platform or Dayton Convention Center for violation of these standards.